New, At-Home Antibody Test For Detecting, Tracking COVID-19

 The test will be part of a large U.S. study to understand prevalence, post-infection immunity and potential lingering health impacts.

 An at-home test for coronavirus disease 2019 (COVID-19) could be released commercially as early as August, according to Scanwell Health of Los Angeles.
-A combination of a finger-prick blood sample and a smart-phone app, the test is designed to detect the presence of antibodies to SARS-CoV-2, the virus that causes COVID-19.
+A combination of a finger-prick blood sample and a smart phone app, the test is designed to detect the presence of antibodies to severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2), the virus that causes COVID-19.
 The company hopes to receive Emergency Use Authorization from the U.S. Food and Drug Administration (FDA) by the end of summer, and make its first commercially available tests soon after.

 Testing at home

-Scanwell got in touch with the Chinese company Innovita that had developed the first China FDA-cleared rapid serology COVID-19 test, which has been widely distributed in hard-hit areas, including Wuhan, China.
-The Innovita test is a sandwich immunoassay that uses lateral-flow technology: A small blood sample from the patient is placed onto a test cassette that contains antigen, or proteins that have been grown in the lab to target two antibodies—immunoglobulin M (IgM) and immunoglobulin G (IgG)—that the body produces in response to SARS-CoV-2 exposure.
+Scanwell got in touch with the Chinese company Innovita that had developed the first China FDAcleare rapid serology COVID-19 test, which has been widely distributed in hard-hit areas, including Wuhan, China.
+The Innovita test is a sandwich immunoassay that uses lateral-flow technology: small blood sample from the patient is placed onto a test cassette that contains antigen, or proteins that have been grown in the lab to target two antibodies— immunoglobulin M (IgM) and immunoglobulin G (IgG) that the body produces in response to SARS-CoV-2 exposure.
 If the antibodies are present, they latch onto the antigen, and the test registers positive for virus exposure.
 Scanwell is also working with other manufacturers to produce similar cassettes and help guarantee against a lapse in supply.

 Scanwell then built a full point-of-care test kit that includes a test cassette, lancet, alcohol pad, blood-collection device, diluent, and scan card.
 In all, it works like this (Figure 2):